lra/docker/README.md

 # Create the persistent volume that will persist the Ethereum blockchain.
 docker volume create --name ethereum-data

-# Launch the Go Ethereum container with ports forwarded to the host, and the
+# Launch the Go Ethereum in a container named ethereum, lauched in the
+# background (-d), with its ports forwarded to the host (-P), and the
-# ethereum-data volume mounted
+# ethereum-data volume mounted (-v)
-docker run -P -v ethereum-data:/var/lib/ethereum lolo/go-ethereum
+docker run --name ethereum -d -P -v ethereum-data:/var/lib/ethereum lolo/go-ethereum
 ```

 ## Requirements